-Prerequisites: MLS 432 and MLS 462 CRN: 10914 Credit Hours: 1
+Prerequisites: MLS 432 and MLS 462

+CRN: 10716 Credit Hours: 1

 Externship Location: Each student will have an assigned externship site which is selected by the MLS Program Clinical Coordinator.
 Students are responsible for the coordination of all activities with the site supervisor.
-Students are responsible to complete 12 of the listed activities within the externship period.